If you’re starting a coffee shop or working on a business plan for one, you’re probably wondering how to create a strong coffee shop financial plan.

 4. Pre-Assumptions & Market Analysis

-To build a base for all your financial statements’ projections you need to understand your target audience, know your historical data (if any), and current market trends.
-Here are some other things you need to keep in mind:
+To build a foundation for your financial projections, go through your target audience, historical data, and current market trends.
+Here are other things to consider:

-These are the day-to-day expenses that keep your barbershop running smoothly.
-To project these accurately, gather precise estimates from your suppliers and account for various costs like payroll, rent, and other monthly expenses.
+These are the day-to-day expenses that keep your coffee shop running smoothly.
+To project these accurately, gather precise estimates from your suppliers and account for various costs like payroll, rent, administrative coffee shop monthly expenses, and more.
+An accurate overhead estimate ensures your coffee shop’s budget is on point.

 5. Prepare Financial Projections